kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_kelvin.md

 - perfect
 - yes
 - yes at 2pm pls
+- Ah that's good!
+- That sounds perfect!
+- Yes please!
+- Yes please

 ## intent:ask_for_directions
 - Yes, what is the best way to get to your hotel?
 - Yes I have one more question.
 Is it possible to take public transport?
+- Yes, what's the best way to get to the hotel?

 ## intent:ask_for_options
 - What rooms do you have?